 - In last the neighbor with the smallest IP address.

-(This is a very important BGP interview Questions to remember. )
+(This is a very important BGP interview Question to remember. )

-With Transit AS you can transmitted traffic of other autonomous systems.
+With Transit AS you can transmit traffic of other autonomous systems.

-Split horizon is a rule that a routing information will not be send back to router from which it is received.
-Mean a routing information will not send back in a direction from which side he received.
-This is a very important concept and used for preventing the routing loop in a network.
+Split horizon is a rule that routing information will not be sent back to the router from which it is received.
+Mean routing information will not send back in a direction from which side he received.
+This is a very important concept and is used for preventing the routing loop in a network.

-(Alternatively you may asked this question in BGP interview questions.)
+(Alternatively, you may be asked this question in BGP interview questions.)